ellismckenzielee/nc-news/README.md

 ## Project Summary

-Northcoders News API is a restful API which serves article, comment and topic information to endpoints specified in *https://nc-news-ellis.herokuapp.com/api*.
+Northcoders News API is a restful API which serves article, comment, topic and user information to endpoints specified in *https://nc-news-ellis.herokuapp.com/api*.
 The API stack is a combination of JavaScript/Express and a Postgres DBMS.

 ```http
 *example endpoints*